rafhtl/MMM-rdrDrawingBoard/README.md

  }
 ```

-you can change this to horizontal by  specifyin orientation: "landscape" and using the orientation: "portrait".
+you can change this to horizontal by  specifying orientation: "landscape" and using the css MMM-rdrDrawingBoard_landscape.css.
 Please share your design, thank you.

 thank you Philip Sturgeon for atrament.js original code.